huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Never ever sacrifice your sleep.
 Don't limit sleep length.
 Sleep as much as your body needs.
 Sleep is the best legal performance enhancing drug on the planet.
 Listen to your body.
-Always make sure you get enough of eight hours of sleep each night.
+Always make sure you get enough of seven to eight hours of sleep each night.

 Move your body.
-[Tame your mind. ](https://www.youtube.com/watch?v=UlAPNQN2-Fw)Meditate, journal, go for a walk or do micro exercises throughout the day.
+[Tame your mind.](https://www.youtube.com/watch?v=UlAPNQN2-Fw) Meditate, journal, go for a walk or do micro exercises throughout the day.

 Take more breaks, but not too long.
 Use yoga, stretching, and foam roller massage as often when necessary.
-They reduce your tension, anxiety, or stress, and help you to relax for better productivity and creativity.
+They reduce your tension, anxiety, or stress, and could help you to relax for better productivity and creativity.